spdx/spdx-3-model/model/Licensing/Licensing.md

-A concludedLicense is the license identified by the SPDX data creator, based on analyzing the license information in the Software Artifact and other information to arrive at a reasonably objective conclusion as to what license governs it.
+A concludedLicense is the license identified by the SPDX data creator, based on analyzing the license information in the Software Artifact and other information to arrive at a reasonably objective conclusion as to what license governs the Software Artifact.

 A concludedLicense related to a NoneLicense indicates that the SPDX data creator has looked and did not find any license information for this